Hombre-x/God-Save-Pringles/README.md

 # God Save Pringles

-This is a simple bot that uses Selenium to operate an manage the Pringles webpage to enter entries to
+This is a simple bot that uses Selenium to operate an manage the Pringles webpage to enter entries on it

 ### *Disclaimer*
 This bot **only** works on the Colombian site of Pringles, this is because this